We hope that you are able to find all the information you need about our school on our website.

 Behavioural expectations in the school are high; all children are treated with respect and are expected to treat others with respect.

-Our Nurture Mentor provides one to one and group sessions, focusing on emotional support rather than educational issues.
+Our Nurture Mentor and Nurture Ninjas (who are staff trained in mental health awareness) provide one to one and group sessions, focusing on emotional support rather than educational issues.
 These may to do with home life such as bereavement and divorce; or in-school concerns including friendship, anger management and transition.

 How will my child be included in activities outside the classroom including school trips?